-The Open Source revolution has been ideal for a great many, however, the open source content management systems (CMS) have many pitfalls and ugly disadvantages.
-Quite often, they won’t immediately rear their ugly heads.
+The Open Source revolution has been ideal for a great many, specifically the content management systems (CMS).
+However, CMS’s have their pitfalls and disadvantages.
+Quite often, they won’t immediately rear their ugly heads but sooner or later they will.
 There exists a multitude of CMS’s for all purposes.
-Wiki, social media, blogging, bulletin-boards, chat forums, e-commerce, websites, calendars, sales management and even dating, no kidding.
-The common strategy is to purchase a template of which there are thousands, enabling you to setup a beautiful website in a single day if not sooner.
+Wiki, social media, blogging, bulletin-boards, chat forums, e-commerce, websites, calendars, customer & sales management and even dating, no kidding.
+The common strategy is to purchase a template of which there are thousands from which to choose, enabling you to setup a beautiful website in a single day if not sooner.

-If you’re running a business you’ll inevitably begin demanding more out of your website, most likely sooner than later.
-This usually means adding more plugins, which means heading down a perilous road.
-Running a few very well supported and popular plugins probably won’t bring the house down, but if you keep adding more and more will most likely cause problems.
+If you’re running a business you’ll inevitably demand more out of your website, most likely sooner than later.
+This usually means adding extended functionality in the form of plugins or modules.
+This is where the road becomes perilous.
+Running a few very well supported and popular plugins probably won’t bring the house down.
+But, if you keep adding them you will most likely run into problems.

 First, even some of the most reliable and popular plugins can clash with each other.
-This is just a fact of life when it comes to the general activity of micro-computing no matter what you’re doing.
+This is just a fact of life when it comes to the general business of micro-computing no matter what you’re doing.
 Second, not all plugins are created equal.
 You might use one whose owner has orphaned it.
-If it’s not consistently updated, there’s a good chance it will break when you update WordPress.
-Maybe not tomorrow or a a year, but sooner or later an orphaned plugin will just simply stop working.
-If it’s a plugin on which you rely, you’re going to be in a world of hurt if that happens.
+If it’s not consistently updated, there’s a good chance it will break when you install future CMS updates.
+Maybe not tomorrow or a a year, but sooner or later a plugin will simply stop working.
+If it’s a plugin on which you rely, you’re going to be in a world of hurt.
 Third, adding too many plugins slows down your site.
 If you complain to your web host, they’ll suggest upgrading to a more reliable (and thus expensive) hosting package.
 Fourth, even paid and supported CMS templates will eventually break.
-Links won’t work, styles are absent, forms won’t submit, etc. The best way to deal with this is by turning off automatic CMS updates, but then you become vulnerable the farther you fall behind.
+Links won’t work, styles are absent, forms won’t submit, etc. The best way to deal with this is by turning off automatic CMS updates, but then you become increasingly vulnerable to security risks the farther you fall behind.

 If properly managed, Open Source tools can be a godsend.
 But, a great many are discovering their ugly side.